Skip to content

 2. Update the software repository:

-apt update # update list of available LTS packages
+apt update # update the list of available LTS packages

 apt install s9s-tools clustercontrol2 clustercontrol-controller clustercontrol-ssh clustercontrol-cloud clustercontrol-notifications